BGRicker/detest/product_requirement_document.md

 1. Overview

-Detest is a command-line tool that allows developers to execute the same test, lint, and audit steps defined in their CI/CD pipelines directly on their local machines.
+Testdrive is a command-line tool that allows developers to execute the same test, lint, and audit steps defined in their CI/CD pipelines directly on their local machines.
 It is written in Go, installable as a binary (eventually via Homebrew), and initially supports GitHub Actions workflows.

-By parsing CI workflow definitions (.yml/.yaml), Detest ensures consistency between local and remote runs while eliminating the overhead of remembering commands or maintaining separate Makefiles.
+By parsing CI workflow definitions (.yml/.yaml), Testdrive ensures consistency between local and remote runs while eliminating the overhead of remembering commands or maintaining separate Makefiles.

 ⸻